Guilherme (footballer, born May 1991): Legia Warsaw

 At the start of the 2015–16 season, Guilherme remained in the first team regular for the side, where he played in the right–wing position despite competing with Michał Kucharczyk.
-He started the season well when he scored in the second leg of the UEFA Europa League Qualification against FC Botoșani, in a 3–0 win to advance to the next round.
-A month later, on 27 August 2015, Guilherme scored again in the play–offs round of the UEFA Europa League, in a 3–2 win over Zorya Luhansk to advance to the Group Stage.
-Three days later, on 30 August 2015, he scored his first league goal of the season, in a 1–1 draw against Jagiellonia Białystok.
+He scored his first goal of the season in the second leg of the UEFA Europa League third round against FC Botoșani, as Legia Warsaw won 3–0 to advance to the next round.
+A month later on 27 August 2015, Guilherme scored his second goal of the season in the second leg of the UEFA Europa League play–offs round against Zorya Luhansk, as the club won 3–2 to advance to the Group Stage.
+Three days later on 30 August 2015, he scored the opening goal of the game, in a 1–1 draw against Jagiellonia Białystok.
+On 31 October 2015, Guilherme scored his fourth goal of the season, in a 3–1 win against Lechia Gdańsk.
+On 20 December 2015, he scored his fifth goal of the season, as well as, providing two assists, in a 3–1 win against Korona Kielce.
 His performance at Legia Warsaw attracted interests from Serie A side Inter Milan, but the move never happened.
-After being sidelined on two separate matches between late–February and early–March, Guilherme scored on his return from the sidelines on 12 March 2016, in a 2–1 win over KS Cracovia.
-The following month, he scored the second leg of the semi–final of the Polish Cup, in a 2–1 win over Zawisza Bydgoszcz to reach the final; which they beat Lech Poznań again in the Polish Cup final for the second time in a row.
-After adding his eighth goal of the season against Piast Gliwice on 8 May 2016, Guilherme helped the side win the league.
+After being sidelined on two separate matches between late–February and early–March, Guilherme scored on his return from injury, in a 2–1 win over KS Cracovia on 12 March 2016.
+In the second leg of the semi–final of the Polish Cup against Zawisza Bydgoszcz on 6 April 2016, he came on as a 52nd-minute substitute and scored the winning goal, in a 2–1 win to reach the final for the second time in a row.
+In the Polish Cup final against Lech Poznań, Guilherme came on as a 67th-minute substitute and helped Legia Warsaw win 1–0 to win the tournament.
+Six days later on 8 May 2016, he scored his eighth goal of the season, in a 4–0 win against Piast Gliwice.
+In a follow–up match against Pogoń Szczecin, Guilherme set up the third of the game to help club win 3–0, a win that saw the club win the league.
 At the end of the 2015–16 season, he went on to make 55 appearances and scoring 8 times in all competitions.